pingcap/tidb-operator/en/configure-storage-class.md

 >
 > By default, to ensure data safety, TiDB Operator automatically changes the reclaim policy of the PVs of PD and TiKV to `Retain`.

+### Delete PV and data

-When the reclaim policy of PVs is set to `Retain`, if the data of a PV can be deleted, delete this PV and the corresponding data according to the following steps:
+When the reclaim policy of PVs is set to `Retain`, if you have confirmed that the data of a PV can be deleted, you can delete this PV and the corresponding data by strictly taking the following steps:

 1. Delete the PVC object corresponding to the PV: